technicalpickles/jeweler/README.markdown

 ### Dependencies

-Dependencies are the way you specify your gem needs another gem to function. `gem install your-gem` will install your-gem's dependencies along with it, and when you use your-gem in an application, the dependencies will be made available.
+Dependencies let you define other gems that your gem needs to function. `gem install your-gem` will install your-gem's dependencies along with it, and when you use your-gem in an application, the dependencies will be made available.
 Use `gem.add_dependency` to register them.
 [Reference](http://docs.rubygems.org/read/chapter/20#dependencies)

    gem.add_dependency 'nokogiri'